 - the most effective processes to achieve the vision for land use and development.

 Overall, the official plan and land use bylaws are the formalized rules that commit a municipality to achieving both the immediate and longer-term priorities identified through the process of their development.
 Provincial regulations and policies established under the Planning Act, and updated from time to time, include more direction about matters such as:

 What information is available for municipalities who provide land use planning services?

 Handbooks and checklists to guide municipal procedures about land use planning are available.
 The Municipal Affairs Branch also provides ongoing advice to municipalities about procedures and best practices related to land use planning.

-Orientation sessions related to the updates made to the Planning Act in December 2016 and 2017 will be conducted in 2018.
+Orientation sessions related to the updates made to the Planning Act in December 2016 and 2017.
 These amendments are as follows: